proxmox/proxmox-yew-widget-toolkit-assets/Documentation.md

 screen sizes.
 The default spacer width is `5px`, and it uses a relatively small corner radius.

-The primary color is also used as default accent color.
+The primary color is used as default accent color.

 #### Color setup